zmb3/teleport/rfd/xxxx-automatic-azure-server-discovery.md

 Azure virtual machines can run scripts via either [Action Run Commands](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/run-command) or [Managed Run Commands](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/run-command-managed).
+Managed Run Commands have a few advantages over Action Run Commands, including:

+- Cancelable scripts
+- Finer control over timeouts
+- Progress reporting
+- Custom command IDs (this could make run commands more like SSM in AWS)

-Managed Run Commands are generally preferred for non-trivial installation, but they are still in Preview, so Teleport will use Action Run Commands.
+Azure recommends Managed Run Commands for non-trivial installation, but they are still in Preview, so Teleport will use Action Run Commands.
 We may consider switching to Managed Run Commands when they are fully released.